KooiInc/SBHelpers/README.md

 # HtmlHelpers
 Some handy helpers for ES/JS/HTML projects.

-**Highlights**
+**The helper contains**

-- [x] A logger factory to print messages/html in a structured way to the browser screen
+- [x] A logger factory to print text/html in a structured way to the browser screen
 - [x] A JQuery alike library to manage HTML elements (create, handle, modify, style, remove)
+- [x] A small library to create multiline regular expressions with comments
 - [x] A library to manage ES `Date` (format, locale sensitive, calculation etc.)

 > [!IMPORTANT]